-(2) An applicant seeking approval to provide transportation shall complete and submit an application through the department's website (http://dodd.ohio.gov) and adhere to the requirements of as applicable, rule 5123-2-08 or 5123-2-09 of the Administrative Code.
+(2) An applicant seeking approval to provide transportation will complete and submit an application and adhere to the requirements of as applicable, rule 5123-2-08 or 5123-2-09 of the Administrative Code.

-(3) An applicant seeking approval to provide transportation as an independent provider shall present his or her driving record prepared by the bureau of motor vehicles no earlier than fourteen calendar days prior to the date of his or her application for initial or renewal provider certification.
-A person having six or more points on his or her driving record is prohibited from providing transportation.
+(3) An applicant seeking approval to provide transportation as an independent provider will present the applicant's driving record prepared by the bureau of motor vehicles no earlier than fourteen calendar days prior to the date of application for initial or renewal provider certification.
+A person having six or more points on the person's driving record is prohibited from providing transportation.

 (a) Hold a valid driver's license as specified by Ohio law.

 (b) Have valid liability insurance as specified by Ohio law.